davidbrowne/dsga/README.md

 This project uses [doctest](https://github.com/onqtam/doctest) for testing.
 We occasionally use [nanobench](https://github.com/martinus/nanobench) for understanding implementation tradeoffs.

-Both MSVC and gcc (for Windows and on Ubuntu on WSL2) pass all the tests. clang for Windows passes, but there is 1 assertion out of 1852 that fails for clang-15 on Ubuntu.
+Both MSVC and gcc (for Windows and on Ubuntu on WSL2) pass all the tests. clang for Windows passes, but there are 2 assertions out of 1864 that fails for clang-15 on Ubuntu, which appears to have a problem with ```std::is_trivial_v<>```.

 The tests have been most recently run on: